Skip to main content

 Six months later, before the route was in service long enough for ridership to stabilize, Trails is scaling this back.
 The same pool of operators keeps mainline routes, the Flyer, and D2A2 running, and like every other operator across the country, they’re facing a shortage.
 Trails has to keep the shorter, more frequent Flyer and D2A2 routes running even if it’s at the expense of the longer trips across the state.

 The Flyer is the near-hourly airport shuttle between East Lansing, Brighton, Ann Arbor, and Detroit Metro Airport.
 It’s Indian Trails’s crown jewel, complete with advertisements on billboards and even a theme song.
 Yes, it plays on the bus when you board.
+Watch on YouTube

 Hostility towards transit riders from locals and MDOT alike

-Classic Michigan animosity towards transit riders reared its ugly head recently when, in typical suburban fashion, a small group of residents made baseless, hateful claims about Greyhound passengers in Davison, after which the township police ultimately sided with them and forcibly shut down an established bus stop at Meijer.
-Greyhound attempted to preserve access to the Flint area by moving to the Dixie Highway MDOT Park and Ride lot in Grand Blanc Township, but were told to leave by police again.
+Classic Michigan animosity towards transit riders reared its ugly head recently when, in typical suburban fashion, a small group of residents made baseless, hateful claims about Greyhound passengers in Davison , after which the township police ultimately sided with them and forcibly shut down an established bus stop at Meijer.
+Greyhound attempted to preserve access to the Flint area by moving to the Dixie Highway MDOT Park and Ride lot in Grand Blanc Township, but were told to leave by police again .
 The Atlanta-to-Flint route terminates at Great Lakes Crossing now, billed as “Flint-Auburn Hills” on the itinerary.
 Mercifully, Great Lakes Crossing hasn’t forced yet another relocation as of now.

 At this point MDOT chimed in, claiming that state-owned carpool lots are not authorized for use as public bus stops and were never built to accommodate such a purpose.
 I personally challenge this based on infrastructure I’ve seen myself at various P&R lots that’s clearly intended for use by buses.